melt-ui/melt-ui/src/docs/content/controlled.md

 </script>
 ```

-Behind the scenes, we're using the custom `open` store you passed in instead of creating our own
+Behind the scenes, we're using the custom `open` store you passed in instead of creating our own.
-within the builder.
-So your store will be updated as the open store normally would, but you can also
+Your store will be updated as the `open` store normally would, but you'll be able to freely modify
-update it outside the builder.
+its state outside of the builder.

-### Custom Change Functions

-In addition to passing your own stores, you can also pass your own custom change/updater functions
-to handle the state updates manually.
-These can be used regardless of whether you use a custom
-store.

 A "change function" is called when the value of a `state` store would normally change.
 It receives
 an object with `prev` and `next` properties, whose values are the previous and next values of the